October 17, 2024

 Quality Assurance relies on the continual re-evaluation of processes to ensure quality and consistency.
 Through this systematic approach, laboratories can adjust their goals to mitigate risks and to meet the expectations of stakeholders in an ever-changing world.
 Few people question the benefits of quality assurance measures; however, establishing and maintaining effective quality controls can be difficult.
 This is particularly so for the fingerprint discipline.

-This is not to say the discipline is wholly unscientific nor that quality of results have never been a concern.
+This is not to say the discipline is unscientific nor that quality of results have never been a concern.
 In fact, ACE-V (Analysis, Comparison, Evaluation – Verification) is widely recognized and accepted as the process for conducting fingerprint comparisons.
 This process recognizes the importance of verification, which can be viewed as a final quality control check to bolster and support the examiner’s conclusion.
 In other words, it has long been recognized that quality control is a necessary part of the process.

 It is also not for a lack of desire that the discipline has yet to reach the highest levels of scientific validation as a methodology.
 Rather, it is simply that the ACE-V process itself and its reliance on human perception and decision making is what makes scientific validation an impossibility.
 As long as the comparison process requires the use of human interpretation, it will have to contend with the inconsistencies that are a natural aspect of various human factors.
 This inability to validate ACE-V scientifically makes it all the more necessary to evolve the process through the adoption of quality assurance measures.